PlayStation ends the decade in victory - and the PS5 feels like a sure thing

 In retrospect, the PS3 was a necessary lesson: it allowed Sony to be prepared for the PS4, with a console that was reportedly easier to develop for, nicer to use, and (eventually) the home of great exclusive games that have ended up defining the system.

 That hot streak took a little while to build up to, though: 2015's Bloodborne is the real starting point (unless you count The Last of Us re-release), which arrived 18 months into the console's lifespan.
-But then it didn't stop, with Uncharted 4, Horizon Zero Dawn, God of War and Spider-Man making the PS4 seem like a must buy.
+But then it didn't stop, with Uncharted 4, Horizon Zero Dawn, God of War and Spider-Man making the PS4 seem like a must-buy machine.

-Still, Sony didn't get everything right during this decade.
+Still, Sony didn't succeed across the board during this decade.
 Despite being a fantastic handheld device to actually use, 2011's PS Vita didn't find the same audience that the PSP did, unsurprising in a world dominated by mobile gaming.
-It's a shame, because the PS Vita is still arguably the best way to enjoy PSone games now, but not enough people cared.
+It's a shame, because the PS Vita is still arguably the best way to enjoy PSone games today, but not enough people cared.

 Sony hasn't done everything right with the PS4, but it's sold more than 100 million consoles for a reason.
 The blueprint is here for future success.
 It gave people the games they wanted on hardware they like.